derailed-dash/demo-lz-docs/content/epam-lz/design-overview.md

 **Zones** are effectively data centre campuses, with each zone separated by a few km at most.
 A zone can be considered a single independent failure domain within a given region.
 {{% /notice %}}

 High-availability is achieved by deploying resources across more than one zone within a region.
-Consequently, production resources in ECP should generally be deployed using regional resources, rather than zonal, where possible.
+Consequently, production resources in LZiiB should generally be deployed using regional resources, rather than zonal, where possible.

 However, deployment across multiple zones within a single region is insufficient to safeguard against a major geographic disaster event.
 For this reason, any application that requires diaster recovery capability will need to be deployable across two separate regions.
-To support this requirement, ECP has connectivity to on-premises out of two separate regions:
+To support this requirement, LZiiB has connectivity to on-premises out of two separate regions:

 - Primary region: London (`europe-west2`)
 - Standby region: Netherlands (`europe-west4`)